Deadly fungal infection that doctors have been fearing now reported in U.S.

 Among infectious disease clinicians and laboratory personnel, infections involving fungi don't typically ring the same kind of alarm bells as antibiotic-resistant bacteria - until now.

-“This is a paradigm shift, because Candida is not generally thought of as highly resistant or passed person to person,” Chiller said.
+"This is a paradigm shift, because Candida is not generally thought of as highly resistant or passed person to person," he said.

 Since the CDC issued its alert in June, the agency has provided funds and additional expertise to help regional laboratories and hospitals identify the organism.